 A gifted speaker and the holder of 55 honorary degrees, McCullough writes a new address for every event he attends.

 “I feel very strongly that if they’re honoring me that way, I must do something that’s done just for them,” he said.

 McCullough’s first appearance at PC came in 2013, when he spoke at the dedication of the Ruane Center for the Humanities.
 He will celebrate his 85th birthday in July.
-His wife of 63 years, Rosalee Barnes McCullough, whom he described as his editor-in-chief, accompanied him at commencement.Transcript of McCullough’s speech
+His wife of 63 years, Rosalee Barnes McCullough, whom he described as his editor-in-chief, accompanied him at commencement.A transcript of McCullough’s commencement speech